bestwebsoft/Reposter-wp-theme/readme.txt

 The screenshot home theme

 == Changelog ==

+= V1.9 - 29.07.2014 =
+* Update: We tested theme functionality for wordpress 3.9.1.
+* Bugfix: We fixed bugs in style.css.
+* Bugfix: We fixed bugs in script.js.
+* New: The reposter.pot file was added.

 = V1.8 - 06.05.2014 =
 * Update: We updated all functionality for wordpress 3.9.